Foreign Body Removal

 The medical practitioners at Midwest Express Clinic urgent care are often able to remove the foreign body in our office.
 However, it will depend on the location of the foreign body, type of material, and whether it’s graspable or not.
 Patients with an air duct blocked, or those who are choking, should call 9-1-1 immediately.

-If you have something stuck in your ear or nose, don’t hesitate to visit one of our five Midwest Express Clinic locations.
+If you have something stuck in your ear or nose, don’t hesitate to visit one of our six Midwest Express Clinic locations.